Wapishana: Death

 Deaths were recognized to evil spirits or to kanaima, who were healers that had evil intentions and solely used their powers for that reason.
 Kanaima are considered evil, acting out of envy to kill those who are wiser, beloved and more fortunate.
 Contemporary Wapishana describe illnesses hepatitis, malaria, and pneumonia to identify causes of death, but they often still believe that the true cause is kanaima or another malevolent spirit.
 Kinship and social cooperation of a tribe's members indicates that the concept of Kainaima is associated with outsiders, or enemies of the social group.

 A person's prized possessions are buried with them in the Wapishana culture for use in the afterlife.

 Wapishana relations with other groups

 The Wapishana have been known for their distrust of outsiders.
 This is reflected in their relationships with other tribes.
 "Their relationship with their closest neighbors, the Macushi, has traditionally been one of suspicion and mistrust".
 In 1929, a marriage was reported between a Wapishana man and a Macushi woman and today there are a few mixed marriages in the Kanaku Mountains area of Guyana.
-A number of coastal Arawaks are settled in Wapishana communities, they are mostly schoolteachers from Moruca area in northwest Guyana, their relationships with Indigenous inhabitants can involve some tension, despite the fact that mixed marriages are more accepted now.
+A number of coastal Lokono are settled in Wapishana communities, they are mostly schoolteachers from Moruca area in northwest Guyana, their relationships with Indigenous inhabitants can involve some tension, despite the fact that mixed marriages are more accepted now.
 There has been a drastic change in the relationship of the Rupununi area with the coast recently with the completion of road between Georgetown and Lethem, which leads to Roraima's state capital, Boa Vista.